danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 where much of the single-file loading logic resides, since that interacts tightly with module loading.

-When files are loaded using this system, they have access to a global variable environment which includes all the standard globals (as described within this spec), as well as several module-system-specific functions:

-* `moduleLoad(path)` &mdash; Loads the module indicated by the given module path.
-A module path is a list of strings, such as `["core", "Lang0"]`.

-* `moduleLoader()` &mdash; Returns the module loader instance to be used to load modules.
-This is the one used by `moduleLoad` (above).

-* `intraLoad(path)` &mdash; Loads an intra-module file as indicated by the given `path`.
-In this case, `path` is expected to be a relative filesystem path string, such as `foo/bar`.

-* `intraReadUtf8(path)` &mdash; Reads an intra-module file, interpreting it as a UTF-8 encoded byte stream. `path` is as with `intraLoad`.

-* `intraType(path)` &mdash; Gets the file type of an intra-module file.
-  `path` is as with `intraLoad`.
-The return value is as with `$Io0::fileType`.

 **Note:** The constant `null` can be treated as a module loader.
 When used as such, it "knows" the two modules `core.Io0` and `core.Lang0`.
 These are set up as "bootstrap modules," as otherwise they would be their own